Uber Technologies Inc (UBER) Shares Up Despite Recent Market Volatility - News Heater

-Uber Technologies Inc (NYSE: UBER)’s stock price has increased by 1.72 compared to its previous closing price of 56.38.
-However, the company has seen a 3.67% increase in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-12-03 that The Nasdaq-100 technology index is sitting on a 46% gain in 2023.
-Historical data going back to its inception in 1986 suggests 2024 will almost certainly be another positive year.
+Uber Technologies Inc (NYSE: UBER)’s stock price has surge by 1.43relation to previous closing price of 60.98.
+Nevertheless, the company has seen a 7.86% surge in its stock price over the last five trading sessions.
+The Motley Fool reported 2023-12-08 that Uber stock has been selected to join the S&P 500 index as of Dec.
+18. It’s a prestigious achievement that could add some zest to its stock price in the short term.

 Is It Worth Investing in Uber Technologies Inc (NYSE: UBER) Right Now?